netstu/WEXposed/README.md

-AppSettings
+WEXposed
 ===========

-A modification using the Xposed framework to change WhatEver the ads modules requests.
+An Xposed module developed to protect privacy from WhatEver Apps and Ads on Android.

 License